 The other day I posted a status on Facebook that S had gone to bed but cried when I got my dinner, so I had a cold dinner again.
 It seemed to attract several comments (not on the status itself so much, but to me personally via texts, emails and in person) telling me I was doing the wrong thing by going to her when she cried.
 This post is my response to those statements.

 Babies cry in order to get their carer to help meet their needs.
 Babies, certainly those under a year of age, do not know how to manipulate, and cannot be spoilt.
-The can’t say, “so sorry, I’m feeling a bit crap, I’ve woken up suddenly and it’s dark and I’m alone and I don’t like it; could you just give me a quick hug and help me get back to sleep?”
-They cry instead; it’s their only way of letting us know they need us.
+They can’t say, So sorry; I’m feeling a bit crap.
+I’ve woken up suddenly and it’s dark and I’m alone and I don’t like it.
+Could you just give me a quick hug and help me get back to sleep? – They cry instead; it’s their only way of letting us know they need us.